Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-to-fhir/api-for-fhir-to-api-for-fhir/README.md

 			```
 	- Logging
 		- During the PowerShell script execution, log files will be created under the location :
-			- ..\FHIR-to-FHIR\API-for-FHIR-to-API-for-FHIR\scripts\logfiles.
+			- ..\fhir-to-fhir\api-for-fhir-to-api-for-fhir\scripts\logfiles.
 		- It logs the output of copy operation performed during script execution.
-		- For every execution of PowerShell script new logs will be created under the folder "API-for-FHIR-to-API-for-FHIR\scripts\logfiles".
+		- For every execution of PowerShell script new logs will be created under the folder "api-for-fhir-to-api-for-fhir\scripts\logfiles".

 # Destination FHIR server and FHIR Bulk Loader App configuration.